RohanVDvivedi/MinTxEngine/README.md

 Also, There can be multiple mini transactions in flight performing their operations on several different threads, but a mini transaction itself is never thread safe, i.e. do not attempt to run a single mini transaction on more than 1 thread at a time.
 Additionally, mini transactions prevent write locks on pages from deadlocking using timeouts (this is crude, I know, but it is not a transaction engine, it is a mini transaction engine), but there is no provision of preventing latches from deadlocking (i.e. 2 write iterators on the leaf levels, with leaf-only traversals, traversing in opposite direction, may deadlock, so avoid doing this).

+Finally, it is necessary to allot yourself a new mini-transaction from the engine only if you are writing, as read-only mini-transactions can directly access the data and call relevant functions to get/release a read latch on a page without a mini-transaction object (a NULL has to be passed instead).

 Contact me, you are intrigued by my work and want to collaborate on the next biggest database storage engine, built using this mini transaction engine.

 Limitations: